Romit-Maulik/PAR-RL/README.md

 ### To do - assess scaling of both on Theta (OpenFoam5, intel compiler)

 # How to run
-# Minimum working example to run Ray error on Theta:

-## Introduction to Ray and distributed RL

 The idea is as follows: